 Key Factors in Tick Control Cost

-There are many factors that go into determining what the price of tick control will be for your lawn.
-Product cost, treatment areas, number of applications, and size of the area treated can all drive your costs up or down.
+There are many factors that influence the price of a tick control program for your lawn.
+These factors can range from product cost, treatment areas, number of applications, and size of the area treated.

 - What is the difference between synthetic and organic tick control products?

 - Where can I buy tick control products?